kienstra/functional-di/README.md

 An example of Dependency Injection in Clojure, without a DI library.

-Here's a [detailed post](https://ryankienstra.com/dependency-injection-in-clojure) on how this works.
+Here's a [post](https://ryankienstra.com/dependency-injection-in-clojure) on how this works.

 The [composition root](src/functional_di/composition_root.clj) injects the dependencies.